ujuadimora-dev/Afrik-kitchen/README.md

 * Responsive Design - Site should be fully functional on all devices from 320px up
 * Hamburger menu for mobile devices
-* Ability to perform CRUD functionality on Menus and Bookings
+* Ability to perform CRUD functionality on Menus and  Table Bookings
 * Restricted role based features
 * Home page with restaurant information
+* Home page for Table booking
+* Ability to to view all Menus
+* Ability to view Table for Booking
+* Abilitiy to fill form for food ording and event(e.g Parties)

 ## The-Structure-Plane